 Saskatchewan has become the world’s leading producer and exporter of canaryseed, with the production used almost exclusively as a component of feed mixtures for caged and wild birds.
-Agriculture and Agri-Food Canada estimates the value of Canadian exports at over $134 million in 2008 and nearly $90 million in 2009.
+The total value of exports is typically in the range of $100 million each year.

 Markets and Prices

 Typically about 300,000 acres of canaryseed are grown in Saskatchewan and the province accounts for over 95 per cent of Canadian acreage and production.

 Canada has well over 80 per cent of world canaryseed exports.
 Other exporting countries include Argentina and Hungary.